Rollins Pass: Past & Present Documentary

 To screen this documentary at an event in Colorado, please contact us.

-If you are with the Cannes Short Film Festival, Sydney Short Film Festival, London Independent Film Festival, Toronto Short Film Festival, Montreal Independent Film Festival, and/or Hollywood Shortfest, the link to the full video has been shared with you via FilmFreeway.
+If you are with the Cannes Short Film Festival, Tribeca Festival, Sydney Short Film Festival, London Independent Film Festival, Toronto Short Film Festival, Montreal Independent Film Festival, and/or Hollywood Shortsfest, the link to the full video has been shared with you via FilmFreeway.

 Each of our books, presentations, and documentaries about Rollins Pass involve tens of thousands of hours of work in consultation with experts across the country.